Welcome to the East of England Foundation Programme!

 Dr Helen Barker

-EAFS is also led by Foundation School Director Dr Helen Johnson, with local support from Helen Barker (above) as the Deputy Director responsible for the East Anglian Foundation School, which has ten Trusts under its remit.
+EAFS is also led by Dr Helen Barker (above) whilst awaiting the appointment of a new Deputy Director responsible for the East Anglian Foundation School, which has ten Trusts under its remit.
 The longstanding rotations have been proven to meet the curricular requirements of Foundation; however, we are always looking to improve these and have followed the recommendations of the Improving Junior Doctors' Working Life documents and made alterations to many rotations for the 2018 recruitment.

 This year we have recruited for our new educational academic programme, with 4 trainees at Ipswich and 4 at Kings Lynn undertaking a PGCert with the University of East Anglia (UEA).